123-reg general terms of service

 - 6.6 123-reg has a general and particular lien over the Client System until all claims and money payable by the Client to 123-reg on any account whatsoever have been received in full clear funds.
-If the Client fails to discharge any lien within a reasonable time from the date of notice of exercise then the Client System may be sold in or towards satisfaction of that lien and 123-reg will account to the Client for any excess.

 - 6.7 123-reg may make a search in relation to the Client with a credit reference agency (and make other credit enquiries from time to time), keep a record of that search and enquiries, and share that information with third parties.
 123-reg may also make enquiries about the principle directors/proprietors of the Client with a credit reference agency.